Adron Chambers: St. Louis Cardinals

+Minor leagues

-He began his professional career in 2007, playing for the Johnson City Cardinals, hitting .279 in 36 games.
+Chambers began his professional career in 2007, playing for the Johnson City Cardinals, hitting .279 in 36 games.
 In 2008, he played for the Quad Cities River Bandits, hitting .238 with 13 stolen bases in 95 games.
 He played for the Palm Beach Cardinals in 2009, hitting .283 with 21 stolen bases and 16 triples in 122 games.
 He split 2010 between the Springfield Cardinals (75 games) and Memphis Redbirds (37 games), hitting a combined .283 with 14 stolen bases in 112 games.

+Major leagues

-On September 6, 2011, Chambers was called up to play for the St. Louis Cardinals.
-On September 16, 2011, during his second major league at-bat, Chambers earned his first Major League hit which brought in the go ahead runs for the Cardinals to beat the Phillies.
-Chambers, who had been brought in as a defensive sub for Lance Berkman attempted an inside the park home run, but was tagged out at the plate.
+On September 6, 2011, Chambers was promoted to the major leagues for the first time.
+On September 16, during his second major league at-bat, Chambers recorded his first major league hit, which brought in the go-ahead runs for the Cardinals to beat the Philadelphia Phillies.
+Chambers, who had been brought in as a defensive sub for Lance Berkman attempted an inside-the-park home run, but was tagged out at the plate.
 Nevertheless, he was credited with a triple off of Michael Schwimer who had walked Albert Pujols in order to get to Chambers.

+“I got a hit, an RBI, and a win all at the same time,” Chambers said.
+“I’m just trying to take it all in.
+These guys are congratulating me and making me feel good.
+Hopefully, if the situation comes up again, I can produce again.”